StydeNet/html/docs/field-builder.md

 ##Abbreviations

-To save some key strokes, you can use abbreviations instead of the full attribute's names, pass them in the configuration:
+To save some key strokes, you can use abbreviations instead of the full name of the attributes, pass them in the configuration:

 ```
     /*